 Yes.
 DESE created Lead-Teacher Designation as part of the Teacher Career Continuum.
 “To encourage teacher leadership and provide Arkansas Teachers with viable career options, the state’s Teacher Leader Advisory Group created the Teacher Career Continuum, effective May 2019 … Lead-Teacher Professional designations recognize teachers for demonstrating job-embedded professional learning.
 [This designation distinguishes] these teachers as expert practitioners and leaders in the teaching profession.
 Teachers with lead … designations may become mentors to aspiring teachers or early career professionals, and assume leadership positions with their school communities.”

-The Arkansas Leadership Academy’s Teacher Leader Program is designed to incorporate the requirements for Lead-Teacher Designation for those who would like to purse that career pathway.
+The Arkansas Leadership Academy’s Teacher Leader Program is an approved pathway for Lead-Teacher Designation for those who would like to pursue that career pathway.

 To learn more about the Lead-Teacher Designation, please see https://dese.ade.arkansas.gov/Offices/educator-effectiveness/impact-tomorrow-grow-through-the-career-continuum/lead-teacher-designation-pathways.